bornasarcevic/Terminal-Project-Management-Application/README.md

 some data is wrong then input must be repeated (example -> number in first name etc.).
 After succesfull registration person is added to database(.txt file) and now can enter application using login credentials (email and password).

+When user wants to log in into application then program checks if user exists in database.
+After succesfull login main menu is opened.